kaymmm/wheniwasbad/README.md

-WhenIWasBad: Wordpress Bootstrap X Flatstrap
+WhenIWasBad: WordPress Bootstrap X Flatstrap
 ============================================
-Twitter's Bootstrap in Wordpress theme form, forked from 320press wp-bootstrap and re-skinned using littlesparkvt's flatstrap.
+Twitter's Bootstrap in WordPress theme form, forked from 320press wp-bootstrap and re-skinned using littlesparkvt's flatstrap.
 It is built around Eddie Machado's Bones template.

 It's named after a lyric from Ghostface's _Whip You With A Strap_ ("...take me across her lap, she used to whip me with a strap when I was bad") since I hate the concept of bootstrapping and needed to create distance from the horrible name Twitter gave their framework.